luccas-specht/dragons-challence/README.md

 _"A simple dragon CRUD system using mobile first development"._

-Mobile first is a development with focus on creates web designs and websites first on mobile devices and then adapts them for desktop.
-This project is using [atomic design](https://bradfrost.com/blog/post/atomic-web-design/), to development scalable and readable screens and components.
+Mobile first is a development with focus on creates websites first on mobile devices and then adapts them for desktop, this project has design to desktop too, about its development pattern it's using [atomic design](https://bradfrost.com/blog/post/atomic-web-design/) to development scalable and readable screens and components.

-## Why?

-This project was make to improve my skills with NextJs, TypeScript and SCSS.
-I'll be happy if you could provide me any feedback about the project, code, structure or anything that you can report that could make me a better developer!

-Send me a email: luccasspecht70@gmail.com.

-Connect with me at [LinkedIn](https://www.linkedin.com/in/luccas-specht/).

-Also, you can use this project as you wish be for study, be for make improvements or whatever.

-It's free!

 ## Some observations about this website